Unsure of all the documents required for selling a house? We've got you covered.

 |Your situation – an overview of your situation to inform you buyer if you’re making an onward purchase or have any special requirements.|

-Mortgage details aren’t really one of those documents required for selling a house as such, but you will have to certify your mortgage (i.e. provide proof of any outstanding finance).
+house repayments details aren’t really one of those documents required for selling a house as such, but you will have to certify your house repayments (i.e. provide proof of any outstanding finance).
 Usually you’ll be required to confirm your account details as well as the amount you still owe.
 During this you MUST also disclose any loans or charges you have against your property.

 Once your details are confirmed you’ll then be required to sign what’s called an undertaking – a form of legal promise – to say that none of these debts will transfer onto the buyer’s shoulders.
 You may have to clarify whether you wish to write them off using your own savings or the proceeds from the sale.
 Details of these charges should be on your title deeds.

-NOTE: Check your deeds and you may find charges from a previous mortgage provider that are no longer valid.
+NOTE: Check your deeds and you may find charges from a previous house repayments provider that are no longer valid.
 If so, you need to reach out to this provider and get these removed, otherwise your buyer could inherit this debt.
 Yikes!